hkjn/decenter.world/bitcoin.md

 node's private keys in BTC.
 There's no central authority to say what's valid or not, but each node independently checks the transactions it receives and only accepts the ones it deems to be valid.

+We can now understand what actually is going on when we "have 0.25 BTC".
+That's the case where we control private keys which control unspent transaction outputs that sum up to that amount.
+When we go through all transactions in the history of Bitcoin, if we find some transaction outputs with no subsequent transactions using them as inputs, they are available for spending.

 ## Mining